syncfusion-content/uwp-docs/uwp/Featured-Samples.md

 ## Guide to run the samples

-Featured samples are installed during Essential Studio installation by the installer.
-In the Start screen type the name “Dashboard”.
-The screenshot of search result follows:
+To run the samples, search it from Start by name of “Dashboard”

 ![](Featured-Samples_images/Featured-Samples_img1.jpeg)